moves-rwth/stormvogel/README.md

 ## Installation

 There are different ways to install stormvogel, depending on your needs.
-For now, we recommend installing with Docker for users.
+If you do not have stormpy installed, we recommend installing with Docker.
+If you already have stormpy, or are not interested in features that rely on stormpy, then we recommend installing without docker.

 Note: We are currently working on making stormpy easy to install, which would make a direct installation preferable on Linux/macOS.
 This README will be updated when this is working.